talha110-cyber/CV/README.md

-This is sample website for research purposes of our sproj
+This is sample website for research purposes